ryantenney/metrics-spring/README.md

 ###A Note on the Limitations of Spring AOP

-Due to limitations of Spring AOP only public methods can be proxied, so `@Timed`, `@Metered`, and `@ExceptionMetered` have no effect on non-public methods.
+Due to limitations of Spring AOP only public methods can be proxied, so `@Timed`, `@Metered`, `@ExceptionMetered`, and `@Counted` have no effect on non-public methods.
 Additionally, calling an annotated method from within the same class will not go through the proxy.

 ```java
 public class Foo {